Top 10 foodie cities in America

 Book a table: Avece for its innovative small and large plate offerings, XOCO for Rick Bayless’s Mexican bistro-style food, Alinea for Grant Achatz’s modular gastronomy, and Fat Rice for the cuisine of Macau.
 Also try Parachute for its creative Korean-American fare, Gene and Jude’s for its signature hot dogs, De Quay for Dutch-Indonesian delights, and Bavette’s Bar & Boeuf for its much-hyped Classic Ribeye Chicago Cut.

-Why?
-It’s mostly about the healthy eating hotspots in the City of Angels, especially at the vegan sanctuaries, raw food bars, and Hollywood Farmers’ Market that combines some of the country’s finest produce with A-list sightings.
-But if you’re craving more than chopped salad, this culinary boomtown also has Cal-Asian fusion dishes, classic steakhouses, and plenty of Mexican food.
+Why: It’s mostly about the healthy eating hotspots in the City of Angels, especially at the vegan sanctuaries, raw food bars, and Hollywood Farmers’ Market that combines some of the country’s finest produce with A-list sightings.
+But if you’re craving more than chopped salad, this culinary boomtown also has Cal-Asian fusion dishes, classic steakhouses, and plenty of Mexican food with the walls of its best dining establishments.

 Defining dishes: Tacos, ramen, burgers, sushi (especially California rolls made with cucumber, crabmeat or imitation crab, and avocado), raw foods, gluten-free foods, green juices, and ripe avocados.
 Also try the city’s juice bars for every type of fruit and veggie in liquid form; from made-to- order smoothies to detox wellness shots.